-Users with Super User, Administrator or Device User accounts can access the command line interface through Telnet or Secure SHell (SSH), depending on which is enabled.
+All user accounts can access the command line interface through Telnet or Secure SHell (SSH), depending on which is enabled.
 (A Super User or Administrator can enable these access methods by selecting the Configuration > Network > Console > Access.
-By default, Telnet is enabled.
-If you enable SSH, disable Telnet.
-Note: In firmware version 6.8.0 and higher, Telnet is disabled by default.
+By default, Telnet is disabled, and SSH is enabled.